GrapeCity/ComponentOne-ASPNET-MVC-Samples/FinancialChartExplorer/readme.txt

-﻿ASP.NET Core MVC FinancialChart Explorer
+﻿ASP.NET MVC FinancialChart Explorer
 ---------------------------------------------
-This sample demonstrates how to use MVC's FinancialChart.
+FinancialChart Explorer sample demonstrates how to use MVC's FinancialChart.
+This sample is based on MVC5.